-- 1. Data temporal requirements - Discrete data should be collected year round. - 2.
-Minimum data distribution and quantity requirements - Ten (10) discrete samples are required to make attainment decisions for ammonia; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For streams and rivers: - O Discrete samples must be evenly distributed over at least two (2) years and three (3) seasons; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For lakes and reservoirs: - O A minimum of ten (10) quarterly samples over not less than three (3) years; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - 3.
-Spatial requirements - Samples can be taken anywhere within the water column for lakes and reservoirs.
+- 1. Data temporal requirements - Discrete data should be collected year-round. - 2.
+Minimum data distribution and quantity requirements - Ten (10) discrete samples are required to make attainment decisions for ammonia; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For streams and rivers: - O Discrete samples must be evenly distributed over at least two (2) years and three (3) seasons per year; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For lakes and reservoirs: - o A minimum of ten (10) quarterly samples over not less than three (3) years; unless an assessment of non-attainment can be reached in fewer than ten (10) samples.